Nocheto is set of linux chess tools aiming for learning chess, analyzing chess games, and practicing blind fold chess - all in console.

 Most of the commands have theirs shortcuts (see help).

 b, instead of

 Using nocheto to setup board position is much quicker, than using mouse.
-Especially, if you can writte by all 10 fingers, you actually do not need to look at the board you where you setup the pieces, you just look at the board from where you copy the position.
+Especially, if you can writte by all 10 fingers, you actually do not need look at the board where you setup the pieces, just look at the board from where you copy the position.

 To get to setup mode, use

 setup command.
 Use

 to see all commands you can use to setup board.

 - put white (w) king (K) on e1